Logitech Brio 4K Webcam Review

 The Brio seems like a high-end product thanks to its black, stadium-shaped metal body and glass front.
 It seems like the ideal design for an external webcam.
 It is conservative and understated, integrating well with a computer setup without standing out.

 The Logitech Brio 4K Webcam includes a USB C connector on the back, unlike the majority of Logitech’s other webcams, which have a single USB cable soldered to the device.
-This enables you to replace the provided 2.2-meter USB C to USB A cable if you require a longer cable or need to switch to USB C. I enjoy the choices this port enables because I like to set webcams in all kinds of odd places, and I wish more webcams had this feature.
+This enables you to replace the provided 2.2-meter USB-C with a USB-A cable if you require a longer cable or need to switch to USB-C. I enjoy the choices this port enables because I like to set webcams in all kinds of odd places, and I wish more webcams had this feature.

 The clip itself does not have a screw thread on the top, but it is attached to the screw mount.
 The only component is a nub that snaps into place using two tiny plastic notches.
 This implies that you run the danger of shattering the plastic nub if you attempt to screw the clip on or off, like I did.